 D. Investigations.
 An assisted living program shall:

-(1) Thoroughly investigate all allegations of abuse, neglect, or exploitation and maintain on-site written documentation of the investigation; and
+(1) Thoroughly investigate all allegations of abuse, neglect, or financial exploitation and maintain on-site written documentation of the investigation; and

-(2) Take appropriate action to prevent further incidents of abuse, neglect, or exploitation while the investigation is in progress.
+(2) Take appropriate action to prevent further incidents of abuse, neglect, or financial exploitation while the investigation is in progress.

 E. Investigation Reports.

-(1) The licensee or any government agency that investigates the abuse, neglect, or exploitation shall send a report to:
+(1) The licensee or any government agency that investigates the abuse, neglect, or financial exploitation shall send a report to:

-(a) The Office of Health Care Quality;
+(a) The [Office of Health Care Quality]OHCQ of the Department;

 (b) The appropriate law enforcement agency;